 When Pushkin Press launched their new crime imprint—aptly named Pushkin Vertigo—back in September, I couldn’t resist buying a couple of titles: the Boileau-Narcejac I’m reviewing here, plus Leo Perutz’ Master of the Day of Judgement.
-I’ve yet to read the latter, but if Vertigo is anything to go by, I’ve got a treat in store.
+I’ve yet to read the latter, but if Vertigo is anything to go by, it promises to be a treat.

 First published in France in 1954, Vertigo (originally titled D’entre les morts, meaning Among the Dead) is the source novel for the Hitchcock film of the same name.
 Even if you’re familiar with the movie, the book is well worth reading.
 I think the novel is darker and more disturbing than Hitchcock’s adaptation.
 Moreover, the characterisation feels stronger and more nuanced here.
 In any case, it’s a terrific read, especially if you’re interested in the themes of desire and obsession.